Tools of Financial Analysis

 - Step 4: Evaluate the periodic performance and measure the trigger points.

 - Step 5: Check whether the same is achieved or not, if not do variance analysis.

 - Step 6: If achieved, then strive to set up the better benchmark.

 For doing the above benchmarking, ratios, operating margin matrix, etc can be used.
-Operating margin of industry average can be compared and should try to arrive at the better position.
-The company named Xerox, in order to sustain in the photocopy business, initiated Benchmarking.
+The operating margin of industry average can be compared and should try to arrive at a better position.
+The company named Xerox, in order to sustain itself in the photocopy business, initiated Benchmarking.
 Presently, they have optimized more than 100 functions in comparison to industrial standards.
 Benchmarking can be observed as a tool for improvement with the aim of customer-focused improvement activities and should be driven by customer and internal organization needs.
 Benchmarking is the practice of being humble enough to admit that someone else is better at something and wise enough to learn how to match and even surpass them.

 There are numerous tools available in the market to carry out the financial analysis based on the various needs.
 In addition, organizations based on their need, also build up various in-house tools, which help them to track their requirements.
-In today’s competitive world, it is of utmost importance to track the performance of own organization, as well as of the competitor as it will help in maintaining the performance and help in thriving the business.
+In today’s competitive world, it is of utmost importance to track the performance of its own organization, as well as of the competitor as it will help in maintaining the performance and help in thriving the business.

 This has been a guide to Financial Analysis Tools.
 Here we discuss the top 4 financial analysis tools including common size, comparative statements, ratio analysis, and benchmarking along with examples.
 You may learn more about Financial Statement Analysis from the following articles –